Skip to content

 2. For each Compacted job, retry steps 2–3 of the normal flow above. validate_compaction() is called before the manifest write and will fail if the job’s sources are already absent from the manifest (i.e. step 2 already completed before the crash).
 In that case the job is marked Failed in .compactions.
 This is safe: the manifest was already updated, the output SSTs are already referenced and protected from GC, and the scheduler has no dependency on whether the entry reads Completed or Failed.

-3. Retain active (Submitted, Running, Compacted) and last finished (Completed, Failed) entries.
+3. Retain active (Submitted, Scheduled, Running, Compacted) and last finished (Completed, Failed) entries.

 1. Coordinator + embedded worker: coordinator and worker run together in the DB process.